Narrow Gauge For Us

 - Coboconk (original, rebuilt 1894?) - burned to the ground Aug.
 4, 1908 (lightning)

-- Coboconk (2nd) - moved to nearby park across from original site - restoration in progress.
+- Coboconk (2nd) - moved to nearby park across from original site - now a community centre.

 - Ballantrae - flag stop and section house - disappeared after closure of line ca 1928?